KSI to host The KSI Show on July 17

-KSI is set to host a ground-breaking global event named ‘The KSI Show’ on July 17, which will follow the rapper from his bedroom where it all started, around custom stages that will incorporate elements of music performances, surreal TV sets and comedy skits.
+KSI's ground-breaking 'The KSI Show' will include appearances from Anne-Marie and Digital Farm Animals.

-KSI is set to host a ground-breaking global event named ‘The KSI Show’ on July 17.
+KSI is to be joined by special guests Anne-Marie and Digital Farm Animals at his ground-breaking global event named ‘The KSI Show’.

-The 28-year-old rapper and YouTube star will take to the stage for the special one-of-a-kind event, which will take place the day after the release of his sophomore album, ‘All Over The Place’, which drops on July 16.
+The 28-year-old star will take to the stage for the special one-of-a-kind experience on July 17, the day after the release of his eagerly-awaited second studio album, ‘All Over The Place’.

+The star-studded show will feature a number of performers and surprise acts and the pop star, who is featured on his hit 'Don't Play, and the DJ - whose real name is Nicholas Gale - behind 'Really Love' with Craig David will make appearances.

+A source told The Sun newspaper's Bizarre column: “KSI is getting some of his famous pals and favourite collaborators on board.
+Anne-Marie and Digital Farm Animals were so excited.”

 The performance will be the first time tracks from KSI’s upcoming album are presented live on stage.